 This is a much better option for those looking for a resort kind of vacation.
-In it you will find all sorts of hotels and resorts with every amenity you can think of.
-However the town is so small that everything is within walking distance.
+You will find all sorts of hotels and resorts with every amenity you can think of, and the town is so small that everything is within walking distance.

 Belize’s coast is also guarded by a large coral reef on the Caribbean Sea.
 This allows it to have tons of tiny islands that they named Cayes.
 Ambergris Caye is the largest of them.

 Before the Europeans found the region this was a land of mangrove swamps surrounded by a white rim of sand and inhabited by a small Maya community.
-Now it is an important touristic destination that a lot of people use as home base for exploring the surrounding reef.
+Now it is an important tourist destination that a lot of people use as a home base for exploring the surrounding reef.